-Dr. Zebrack is a 25-year survivor of Hodgkin’s disease, diagnosed in 1985 at the age of 25.
-In 1989, Brad and his girlfriend Joanne (now wife) completed a one-year 11,000-mile bicycle tour around the United States to promote cancer survivorship.
-Brad and Joanne live in Ann Arbor, Michigan with their 8-year old daughter Sierra Grace and cat Cal.
+Dr. Zebrack is a long-term survivor of Hodgkin’s lymphoma, diagnosed in 1985 at the age of 25.
+In 1989, he and his wife Joanne completed a one-year 11,000 mile bicycle trip around the perimeter of the United States to promote cancer survivorship.
+Dr. Zebrack and his family, including his daughter Sierra Grace and cats Cal and Jaz, live in Ann Arbor, Michigan.